Young Living

 Young Living is a multi-level marketing company based in Lehi, Utah.
-Founded by Donald Gary Young in 1993, it sells essential oils and other related products.
+Co-founded by D. Gary Young and Mary Young in 1993, it sells essential oils and other related products.

 History

 1993–2014: Formation of Young Living

-Donald "Gary" Young gained an interest in alternative medicine after suffering a back injury in the early 1970s.
+D. Gary Young gained an interest in alternative medicine after suffering a back injury in the early 1970s.
 Then, he became interested in essential oils after meeting with a French lavender distiller at a conference in California before traveling to France to learn distillation.
 He purchased a 160 acre farm in St. Maries, Idaho, with his wife in the early 1990s, and Young Living was founded in 1993 in Riverton, Utah, with Gary as CEO, and incorporated in 1994.
 A second farm in Mona, Utah, was purchased in 1996.

 In 1996, the company projected sales of between $8 and $10 million, and reported annual sales of more than $1 billion from 2015 and 2017.

-Starting in 2000, Gary ran the Young Life Research clinic in Springville, Utah.
+Starting in 2000, Young ran the Young Life Research clinic in Springville, Utah.
 After settling a lawsuit in 2005, the clinic was closed, and he opened a clinic in Ecuador, practicing medicine and performing surgery there, over concerns from Young Living's COO, David Stirling.
 He also opened his first international farm in Ecuador in 2006.
 In 2010, they became the "first large commercial distillery" to distill essential oils from frankincense, and in 2014 their Highland Flats distillery "became the first automated, large-capacity, computerized steam distilling facility ... for essential oils".

 In 2008, David Stirling was fired from the firm and founded the rival company doTerra, and in August 2013, Young Living filed suit against doTerra for theft of trade secrets, alleging that the company had recreated their production process illegally.
 Young Living lost the case in 2017, and in 2018, a judge ordered it to pay doTerra's legal fees amounting to $1.8 million.
 The companies also settled lawsuits around faked lab tests, false advertising, and theft of trade secrets, and withdrew their negative claims in relation to the purity of each other's products.

-2015 to present: Post Donald Gary Young
+2015 to present: Post D. Gary Young

 Young stepped down as CEO in 2015, and his third wife, Mary Young, assumed the role.
 The company moved their corporate operations to Lehi, Utah, in 2014, receiving tax breaks in order to expand their operations, and in 2017, started construction on their new corporate headquarters.
 Gary died in 2018.